Logiqx/gps-details/docs/chipsets/mediatek/devices.md

 Forerunner teardowns confirming the MT3333:

+- Forerunner 220 was released in Sep 2013.
+MT3333 confirmed by the EE World [teardown](https://www.eeworldonline.com/teardown-garmin-forerunner-220-sport-watch-heart-monitor/)
 - Forerunner 230 was released in Oct 2015.
 MT3333 confirmed by the Embedded Computing [teardown](https://embeddedcomputing.com/application/consumer/smartphones-and-wearables/tear-down-garmin-forerunner-230-gps-running-watch).
 - Forerunner 735XT was released in May 2016.
 MT3333 confirmed by the iFixit [teardown](https://www.ifixit.com/Teardown/Garmin+Forerunner+735XT+Teardown/117852).

-It is not clear which MediaTek chipset was used prior to release of the MT3333, but it could have been the MT3339.
+It is not clear which MediaTek chipset was used prior to using the MT3333, but it could have been the MT3337 (or MT3339).